 2. Score plantains skin deep along opposite sides and trim of tips 1/2 inch at each end.
 Under running water peel off skin (makes peeling easier).
 Cut peeled green plantains into pieces 1 inch thick and place in Garlic water to soak.
 Do not discard garlic water when plantain is removed later.

 You can buy pork cracklin's in the meat department of some grocery stores.
 If you don't see them ask the butcher to order some for you.
 Frying out the cracklins (pork skin with some of the fat still attached) is a large job, and one that is really messy, if you don't have the equipment to do it outside.
-This is experience speaking from my childhood when my parents slaughtered the hog and the processing of it to include the making of cracklin's.
-There are pork skins available in the area with the chips but I don't think from having read some recipes for the morfungo that they are the same as the ones you would get from the meat department.

 You can buy pork cracklings at any grocery stores or meat markets.